 Inside: Plans for the 1st day of Spanish 2, Spanish 3 or Spanish 4 that get your students up and moving!

-What to do the first day of Spanish 2-4?
+What to do on the first day of Spanish 2-4?

-I have realized that there are so many back to school or 1st day of Spanish class resources that focus on level 1.
+I have realized that there is so many back-to-school or 1st day of Spanish class resources that focus on level 1.
 I think this is because it is easy to start at the beginning.
 When everyone is starting from ground zero, you can start with anything.
 For example, Spanish 1 Day 1 is always Name Game Speedball & day 2 we start my original Super 7 unit or digital hybrid Super 7 unit.

 Learn many ways to use a Find Someone Who in this blog post.